Alnico Shallow Pot Magnets

 They may have variants to their names which usually describe how they work or their shape/style e.g. limpet pots which use a threaded hook to assist prising the magnet off from the clamped surface, shallow pots which are hot very thick, deep pots which are tall, bi-pole pots (a variant with a North and South half-moon mild steel poles and no magnet visible).

-We stock a vast array of pot magnet designs – chances are that we already have an off-the-shelf solution to your requirements.
+At Eclipse Magnetics, we stock a vast array of pot magnet designs – chances are that we already have an off-the-shelf solution to your requirements.
 But, because we produce and supply custom magnetic assemblies, we can supply pot magnets to a variety of sizes and performance criteria with the ability to add fixing means to meet the customer requirements.
 We make pot magnets to order.

 See our range of Pot Magnets